EDIorg/taxonomyCleanr/documentation/instructions.md

 `choices2map` outputs taxon_map.csv containing the relationships between your raw taxa list, the authority matched taxa, and corresponding TSNs, and taxon ranks.
 Open this comma delimited file in a spreadsheet editor.
 The columns of taxon_map.csv are:
 * **user_supplied_name** Containing the unique taxa from your raw dataset.
 * **matched_name** Containing the authority match.
 If this field is blank you may want to look up the user_supplied_name in ITIS to see if you can find a match.
 If you do then enter the name in this column.
 * **data_source_title** Name of the authority from which the match was made.
 If this field is blank you may want to look up the authority match in ITIS.
-If you find a match enter "ITIS" in th this column.
+If you find a match enter "ITIS" in this column.
 * **authority_taxon_id** The TSN provided by the taxonomic authority.
 If this field is blank you may want to look up the authority match in ITIS and see if you can find the TSN for this taxon.
 * **taxon_rank** Rank value of the authority match.
 If this field is blank you may want to look up the authority match in ITIS and see if you can find the associated taxon rank.

-## Step 6: Update your raw data
+## Step 3: Update your raw data

 Once satisfied with the mapping from your raw taxa list to an authority, you should create a revision of your data with the updated taxa information using `update_data` (Figure 3).